Car Audio Grounding Guide - How to Get a Better Amp Ground

 • System acting worse at higher volume

 Not every one of these problems is always caused by the ground, but the ground should be checked early because it is such a common issue.
+Before replacing the amp, subwoofer, battery, or alternator, make sure the ground is right.

 What Makes a Good Amp Ground?